Personal Social Health & Economic Education (PSHE)

 The subject is delivered by the form tutors either to their own tutor group or across the year group on a carousel.
 We use expert speakers, regularly using both the police and nursing services to deliver sessions on sensitive issues.

 At Key Stages 3 & 4 this consists of Economic Well-being and Financial Responsibility, Citizenship and Personal Wellbeing, including the latest statutory guidance on health education, relationships education and relationships and sex education (RSE).

-In addition, in Year 7 students study the ‘Friends’ Programme to aid with the transition from primary to secondary school.
+In addition, in Year 7 students study the ‘Snap Back’ Programme to aid with the transition from primary to secondary school.

 Careers Education is provided through the subject in modules from Year 8 onwards, in addition to the personalised Careers advice provided by the Careers Adviser.
 Careers Education modules for Year 7 will be provided starting in the Spring of 2022.